The 6th Conference on Human Development in Asia – Saturday and Sunday, November 2-3, 2019 in Hiroshima, Japan »

 At the same time, attempts to mediate the tension between change and continuity have given rise to growing diversities.
 Driven partly by the forces of migration within a global economic order often guided by transnational markets of production or consumption, new political and social-cultural fragmentation and intersections within nation-states in Asia have emerged.
 In the face of such developments, the implications of and challenges to efforts at sustainability are numerous.
 While it is increasingly recognized that sustainability entails dimensions far beyond the ecological sphere, the next step is to examine and understand the impact of change and continuity and the resultant diversities that are contained within.

-We welcome proposals of 250 words in English by Friday, March 1, 2019.
-Click on the Link Below to See the List of Topics and Submit your Proposal Today!
+We welcome proposals of 250 words in English by Friday, August 16, 2019.
+Click on the Link Below to Submit your Proposal Today!

 Plan Your Attendance